SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 Arguments that appeal to a protection motivation contend that helping the heroes allows an NPC to better protect their [[Charge|charge]].
 Example arguments include the following:

-- "Dead soldiers grow the necromancer’s ranks.
+- "Dead [[Soldier|soldiers]] grow the necromancer’s ranks.
 Total annihilation is the only way to defeat her.
 March with us now, while her army is small, and we’ll defeat her.
 Or..."

 ##### REVELRY